 A large European PKI setup failed (it made headlines) because the sacred key of a root certification authority had been destroyed – which is the expected behavior for so-called Hardware Security Modules when they are tampered with or at least the sensors say so, and there was no backup – the companies running the project and running operations blamed each other.

-I am not quoting this to make fun of others although the typical response here is to state that projects or operations have been badly managed and you just need to throw more people and money on them to run secure systems in a robust and reliable way.
+I am not quoting this to make fun of others – I made enough blunders myself.
+The typical response to this often is: Projects or operations have been badly managed and you just need to throw more people and money on them to run secure systems in a robust and reliable way.
 This might be true but it does simply not reflect the typical budget, time constraints, and lack of human resources typical IT departments of corporations have to deal with.

 There is often a very real, palpable risk of trading off business continuity and availability (that is: safety) for security.